 The avocado tree was first grown in Mexico and Central America.
 One of the first records of the plant dates back to writings from the Aztecs, who described the plant’s creamy, green flesh and rich, buttery taste.
 Avocado seeds were even discovered buried deep inside Aztec cities along with other artifacts.
 Today, the plant is enjoyed all around the world, but where exactly can it be grown?
 Long story short, the avocado growing zone consists of hot and humid climates, so don’t try to plant one in Siberia.
 If you want to try harvesting your own delicious avocados, here is what you need to know about where they grow best.

 Avocados can only grow in warm weather and subhumid climates, primarily tropical and Mediterranean temperatures that stay warm year-round.
-Being a tropical plant, an avocado tree hates growing in anything less than 50° F., although mature trees can tolerate temperatures as low as 30° F. for a short period of time.
+Being a tropical plant, the avocado tree hates growing in any temperature below 50 degrees Fahrenheit.
+That said, mature trees can tolerate temperatures as low as 30 degrees Fahrenheit for a short period of time.